Skip to main content

 Negative Marking No penalty for incorrect answers

-Delivery Mode Computer-based at Pearson VUE centres
+Delivery Mode Computer-based at PSI test centres

 Calculator GARP-approved models only — Texas Instruments BA II Plus (incl.
 Professional), Hewlett Packard 12C (incl.
 Platinum and Anniversary), HP 10B II, HP 10BII+ and HP 20B